 Determining what is the best find of vibration for your plate is a key factor to your overall success.
 Some types of vibration are better suited to specific goals.
 There are five types of vibration which are commonly used in vibration plates.
 Each uses a different type of plate motion.

 Oscillating platforms have a main point in the centre that moves up on one end and down on the other.
 It’s basically a vibrating seesaw that helps to mimic the motion of walking.
-Oscillating vibration plates are great for accelerating weight loss efforts.
+Oscillating models are great for accelerating weight loss efforts.

 A tri-planar vibration plate moves constantly up and down, akin to jumping up and down in the same spot.
-These have smaller ranges of motion than continuous motion vibration plates but operate at much high speeds.
-Tri-planar vibration plates are excellent for improving existing muscle mass and improving overall bone density.
+These have smaller ranges of motion than continuous motion machines but operate at much high speeds.
+Tri-planar models are excellent for improving existing muscle mass and improving overall bone density.

 Linear vibration plates move in an up and down movement and are slightly easier to stand on at high frequencies.
 They might create a slight buzzing sensation that some users may find unpleasant.
-Linear vibration plates are the only true vertical movement equipment available on the market.
+These linear models are the only true vertical movement equipment available on the market.
 They’re suited for warm-ups and cool downs, because they vibrate so slowly.

 Using the power of sound, a sonic vibration plate involves a vibration platform which is set on top of powerful speakers.
 It provides an up and down motion that’s similar to linear vibration.
 It’s often the gentlest form of vibration training, but it’s also quite expensive.
 This is suited for recovery efforts and for those who want to ease their way into fitness very slowly.

-Intensity on a vibration plate is dependent on the frequency of vibration.
+Intensity is dependent on the frequency of vibration.
 That means that the number of oscillations per second directly relates to how quickly it moves.
 Oscillations are measured in Hertz (Hz).

 - Single motor